SoftwareAG/adabas-tcp/README.md

 # Adabas TCP

-Access to an Adabas Database from Node.js using the Adabas TCP connection
+Access to an Adabas Database from Node.js using the Adabas TCP connection.

-It offers the classical *CRUD* access methods for Adabas
+It offers the classical *CRUD* access methods for Adabas:

 * _C_ reate - inserts an new Adabas record
 * _R_ ead - read Adabas records